 Certain foods are better at helping you lose fat than others.
 No food in and of itself is going to make you lose weight.
 You need to have a calorie deficit if you want to lose weight.
 However, you can still lose fat even if you haven’t lost any weight.
 As long as we are creating a metabolic environment that allows our body to release fatty acids, we have the potential to lose large amounts of body fat.

-By eating the best fat burning foods listed below, you give yourself an added advantage in the fight against fat.
+By eating the foods listed below, you give yourself an added advantage in the fight against fat.
 This isn’t your typical list of green teas and spicy foods.
 Those are gimmicky lists that might have a short term effect on fat loss, but they are not true fat burning foods.

 The Best Fat Burning Foods Have This In Common

-The best fat burning foods are also all highly nutritious.
+The best fat loss foods are also all highly nutritious.
 They provide many of the necessary fat burning vitamins and minerals that your body needs to function optimally.
 Not only does this aid in fat loss, but it helps prevent your body from sending out hunger signals in an effort to get in lacking nutrients.
 The food you eat should always be nutrient dense.

 What are the Best Fat Burning Foods